fishing lure for bass

 Another effective choice is the Bandit 300 Series Deep Diving Crankbait.
 Measuring 2 inches and weighing 3/8 ounces, it is designed to reach deeper depths easily.

 If you’re fishing for walleye, consider the Cotton Cordell Wally Diver Crankbait.
-Its slender profile and deep-diving capabilities make it an excellent lure for this particular species.
+Its slender profile and deep-diving capabilities make it an excellent lure for this species.

 Here are three reasons to add deep diving crankbaits to your tackle box: